Homelessness Response: A Mission Priority in our Church

 We have received ample donations of blankets and clothing at this time.
 If you would like to donate food to help feed our guests, please freeze and package it in clear, sealed containers of no more than 4-6 servings, labeled with contents and a date.
 We are also happy to receive monetary donations to help offset shelter costs.
-Please direct those donations to Forest Grove United Church of Christ Severe Weather Shelter.
+Please direct those donations to Forest Grove United Church of Christ Temporary Emergency Shelter.
 Thank you for your support.

 Seth Prickett grew up in our church and has taken his ministry to Ghana, Africa where he and his non-profit agency, Framework International have helped build schools for children.
 Seth is currently on Mission in Africa and takes with him donations from selling beautiful handmade baskets from the women of Ghana.